HohlbeinLab/OpenMicroscopy/src/OM_Hardware.md

 * <a href="https://doi.org/10.1371/journal.pone.0110475"> <strong> Open-Source Two-Photon Microscopy </strong> </a> <br>
 A high performance, cost-effective, open-source microscope for scanning two-photon microscopy that is modular and readily adaptable.

+* <a href="https://doi.org/10.1371/journal.pone.0110475"> <strong> Open-Source Two-Photon Microscopy </strong> </a> A high performance, cost-effective, open-source microscope for scanning two-photon microscopy that is modular and readily adaptable.

+* <a href="https://doi.org/10.1371/journal.pone.0110475"> <strong> Open-Source Two-Photon Microscopy </strong> </a> A high performance, cost-effective, open-source microscope for scanning two-photon microscopy that is modular and readily adaptable.

 * <a href="https://doi.org/10.1002%2Fjbio.201500324"> <strong> easySTORM </strong> </a> <br>
 easySTORM: a robust, lower-cost approach to localisation and TIRF microscopy.
 French lab 2016.